onethawt/idaplugins-list/README.md

 * [Labeless](https://github.com/a1ext/labeless): Labeless is a plugin system for dynamic, seamless and realtime synchronization between IDA Database and Olly.
 Labels, function names and global variables synchronization is supported.
 Labeless provides easy to use dynamic dumping tool, which supports automatic on-the-fly imports fixing as well as convenient tool for IDA-Olly Python scripting synergy.

+* [LazyIDA](https://github.com/L4ys/LazyIDA): LazyIDA lets you perform many tasks simply and quickly (e.g., remove function return type in Hex-Rays, convert data into different formats, scan for format string vulnerabilities and a variety of shortcuts)

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.